jeffersonnnn/ZEclipse/DOCUMENTATION.md

 ## Introduction

-BlackoutSOL is a Solana program developed with the Anchor framework that enables privacy-enhanced transactions on the Solana blockchain.
+ZEclipse is a Solana program developed with the Anchor framework that enables privacy-enhanced transactions on the Solana blockchain.
 It achieves this by leveraging Zero-Knowledge Proofs (ZKPs) to obscure the direct link between senders and receivers, significantly enhancing user anonymity.

 The system employs a multi-hop and multi-split architecture where funds are routed through multiple intermediate accounts to break the transaction graph's traceability.
 At each step, ZKPs are used to verify that all operations are performed correctly without revealing the actual transaction graph or intermediate values.